Mansour Gueye: Late career

-Afterwards, he went to play in the Saudi Pro League for a short while at Hajer, then in 2016 he made two appearances in the Bulgarian First Professional League for Lokomotiv Plovdiv.
-In 2017 he played for Santa Ponsa Talarrubias in the last league of the Balearic Islands, scoring 17 goals in six appearances.
-In the final years of his career, Mansour went to play in the Romanian lower leagues for several clubs.
+Afterwards, Mansour joined Saudi Pro League side Hajer for a short while, and in 2016 he made two appearances in the Bulgarian First Professional League for Lokomotiv Plovdiv.
+In 2017 he played for Santa Ponsa Talarrubias in the lowest league of the Balearic Islands, scoring 17 goals in six appearances.
+In the final years of his career, Mansour played in the Romanian lower leagues for several clubs.

 Personal life

-Mansour has three brothers and four sisters, two of his brothers were also footballers: Azis played at junior level in Italy for Fiorentina, Juventus and A.S.
-Roma and Ousmane played mostly for clubs in the Romanian lower leagues.
-In 2008 he married Adelina Ziele but got divorced after a few months.
+Mansour has three brothers and four sisters, and two of his brothers were also footballers: Azis played at junior level in Italy for Fiorentina, Juventus and A.S.
+Roma, while Ousmane played mostly for clubs in the Romanian lower leagues.
+In 2008 he married Adelina Ziele, but got divorced after a few months.
 Around 2010 he met Ramona Popa who gave birth about one year later to his first child, Mouhamed.